dovecot/documentation/source/configuration_manual/howto/simple_virtual_install.rst

 As you can see, you can use multiple domains in the file, or no domains at all.
 Dovecot doesn't care about domains.
-The extra colons are needed for `userdb <authentication-user_database>` passwd-file format, and can be omitted if you are using the static user database in the example above.
+The extra colons are needed for :ref:`userdb <authentication-user_database>` passwd-file format, and can be omitted if you are using the static user database in the example above.

 Users can be added by editing this file.
 Dovecot automatically notices the new users immediately after they're added.